 35008 Las Palmas de Gran Canaria

-The restaurant is open every day from 12 p. m. till 11 p. m., Fridays and Saturday till midnight.
+The restaurant is open every day from 12 p. m. till 11 p. m., Fridays and Saturdays till midnight.

 El Típico Español